alanriya/airflowPipeline/README.md

 Lets imagine there is 5 sources of data to collect.
 In order to collect them, we check if api endpoint is available, then download the files.
 When all files are successfully downloaded, the task to insert to database will be triggered.
 If any of the task fails, the dag will send a email stating at which part of the pipeline fails.

+Future Extension:
+Adding spark local cluster to simulate submitting spark job to the cluster for big data processing.

 ## Technology Used
 - Python 3.8
 - airflow 2.2.3